golang/example/slog-handler-guide/guide.md

 %include indenthandler3/indent_handler_test.go TestSlogtest -

 Calling `TestHandler` is easy.
-The hard part is parsing the output.
+The hard part is parsing your handler's output.
 `TestHandler` calls your handler multiple times, resulting in a sequence of log entries.
 It is your job to parse each entry into a `map[string]any`.